- Asthma Slideshow Pictures

 Vocal cord dysfunction (VCD)

 Since a correct diagnosis of vocal-cord dysfunction can be difficult, affected people may have repeated episodes that are inappropriately treated as attacks of asthma.
 The diagnosis often requires a careful, direct inspection of the vocal cords, typically by an ear, nose, and throat specialist.
-The attacks of vocal-cord dysfunction usually resolve spontaneously (on their own).
-Occasionally, however, a tracheotomy tube needs to be inserted to prevent the obstruction and problems with breathing.
+The attacks of vocal-cord dysfunction when psychological usually resolve spontaneously (on their own).
+Sometimes these cases can present quite dramatically, and raise concerns about potential respiratory arrest.
+Occasionally , a tracheotomy tube is inserted because of concerns of a true physiologic abnormality.
 Vocal-cord dysfunction often is associated with acute panic or anxiety attacks that require antianxiety medications, speech therapy, and psychotherapy in order to prevent episodes.
-Other terms often used for vocal-cord dysfunction include spastic dysphonia and globus hystericus.

 Other hypersensitivity (allergic) reactions